astrohart/MFR/MFR.File.Stream.Providers/README.md

 `pathname` parameters' argument is the blank or `null`[String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String'), or if the
-`pathname` does not refer to a file or the file that is referred to does not exist..
+`pathname` does not refer to a file or the file that is referred to does not exist.

 ##### Parameters